Yes, you can still tan when it’s cloudy due to UV rays penetrating through clouds.

 Tanning Alternatives: Indoor Options

 For those who prefer avoiding direct sunlight altogether—cloudy or not—there are various alternatives available today!
-Indoor tanning beds offer another option but come with their own set of risks linked primarily due to high-intensity UVA exposure which can lead over time towards similar issues seen with outdoor exposure like premature aging or increased cancer risk.
+Indoor tanning beds offer another option but come with their own set of risks linked primarily to high-intensity UVA exposure, which can, over time, lead to similar issues seen with outdoor exposure like premature aging or increased cancer risk.

 Self-tanners have gained popularity recently as well!
 These products allow individuals control over their desired shade without exposing themselves directly under potentially harmful sunlight conditions regardless if skies are blue or gray!